waterbycounty

 What's happening with rivers in Grant County right now?

-Grant County's primary USGS streamgage on the COLUMBIA RIVER BELOW PRIEST RAPIDS DAM, WA is currently reading 154,000 cubic feet per second — 131% of the long-term mean of 117,251.82 cfs.
+Grant County's primary USGS streamgage on the COLUMBIA RIVER BELOW PRIEST RAPIDS DAM, WA has a pipeline snapshot of 154,000 cubic feet per second — 131% of the long-term mean of 117,251.82 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Grant County water compare to the Washington average?